Replacing Missing Teeth

 - Because the bridge requires adjacent teeth for anchorage, the bridge might be compromised if the adjacent anchored teeth develop problems (decay, infections) in the future

 A partial denture is a removable appliance that is effective to replace multiple missing teeth.
-Denture is made of acrylic material and the replacement teeth are fixed to the gum colour acrylic.
+The Denture is made of acrylic material and the replacement teeth are fixed to the gum colour acrylic.

 Advantages of Partial Denture: